jeremybytes/async-workshop-nov2020/Labs/Lab01/Lab01-Instructions.md

 }
 ```

-This lets the calling code that there is a completed task (and one that completed successfully).
+This lets the calling code know that there is a completed task (and one that completed successfully).
 This fits in well with callers.

 Now that the loggers are all updated, it's time to move on to where the loggers are used.